Reil Cervantes

-Reil T. Cervantes (born August 16, 1986) is a Filipino professional basketball player for the Batang Kankaloo – Caloocan of the Pilipinas Super League.
+Reil T. Cervantes (born August 16, 1986) is a Filipino professional basketball player for the Caloocan Batang Kankaloo franchise of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
 He was drafted 9th by Barangay Ginebra Kings in the 2011 PBA draft.

 In 2014, Cervantes was drafted 2nd overall by Kia Sorento in the 2014 PBA Expansion Draft.